Aiamded/MCstats/README.md

 # MCstats
-Minecraft server status bot for discord
+Minecraft server status bot for discord.
+I like bread.